u81619/goldhen960/README.md

 # PSFree
-PSFree website to jailbreak you'r PS4 (only 9.00 for now | WIP !)
+PSFree website to jailbreak you'r PS4 (WIP !)
 Based on [PSFree from Kame repo](https://github.com/kmeps4/PSFree) and on [PSFree from Al-Azif repo](https://github.com/Al-Azif/psfree-lapse)

 # How to run